pippinbarr/cart253/schedule.md

 ### In class
 - Thinking like a computer with variables
+- Discussion
     - Variables challenges discussion
     - Relative positioning with offsets
 - Introducing the [Art Jam](./jams/art-jam/) assignment

 ### In studio